code4romania/code4.ro/content/blog/2019/underlying-story/index.en.md

 “It’s got to be learning how to learn.”

 “If I have to estimate how long it will take me to work on a project with new technologies, stuff I’ve never touched before, I draw an analogy.
 I look at all the things I’ve done and try to find something similar.
 If I can match it, I know the ballpark estimated.
 If the project I’m looking at is significantly bigger than anything I’ve done, I break it down into stages.
 I take it one step at a time.
-The aim is to reduce both the risk I expose myself to, and the rick my client exposes themselves to."
+The aim is to reduce both the risk I expose myself to, and the risk my client exposes themselves to."

 "I’m still scared of the unknown.
 But, at least, I know what I need to do to get started on something.
 I still enjoy what I do.
 I enjoy it in that honest way that says Mondays don’t feel like Mondays to me."